This article is for you if you meet the following criteria:

 and you are experiencing the following:

-You're seeing an error when logging into the Chameleon Extension.
+You're seeing an error opening the Chameleon Extension.
 This may say something like "

 The first thing to do is to ensure: